Ways to Recognize and Ease the Psychological Distress of Quarantine

 Low mood and irritability each affected more than half of respondents.

-Emotional Impact of Quarantine on Healthcare Workers:
+Psychological Impact of Quarantine on Healthcare Workers:

 Quarantine Can Lead to Post Traumatic Stress Disorder (PTSD)